Association Health Plans

 * There may have been new association plans released since the creation of this article.
 Also, some of the association health plans listed below may no longer be available in Nevada.
 Please call our office if you would like information about an association plan that is not mentioned in this article.

-Major Medical or Not
+Major Medical or Not?

 Plans today still fall into two general categories.
 They’re either major medical plans or they’re not.
 This has nothing to do with being “qualified” or “Obamacare”.
 The plans offered through the state and federal exchanges are all major medical plans.
 However, many plans sold outside the exchanges are major medical plans as well.
 A major medical plan has: